Shaphen/Badcord/README.md

 ## What is Badcord?
 ![Splash](https://github.com/Shaphen/Badcord/blob/master/app/assets/images/gifs/badcord_splash.gif)

-Badcord is a full-stack single-paged web application that closely follows the design and features of the popular gaming live-chat system, Discord. users can securely log in, create/edit/delete servers and channels, and chat in real time with other logged-in users.
+Badcord is a fullstack single-paged web application that closely follows the design and features of the popular gaming live-chat system, Discord.
+Users can securely log in, create/edit/delete servers and channels, and chat in real time with other logged-in users.

 ### Relevant Technologies
 * Frontend